brkcoc02/reverse-proxy/SECURITY.md

 # Liability Disclaimer

-This software is provided "as-is" for educational and personal use.
-The author does not guarantee the security, reliability, or performance of this software.
-Users are responsible for evaluating the software's suitability for their purposes.
-The author shall not be liable for any damages, security breaches, or other issues arising from the use of this software.
+This software and all its versions are provided "as-is" for educational and personal use.
+The author does not guarantee the security, reliability, or performance of this software or its dependencies.
+Users are responsible for evaluating the software's suitability for their purposes and conducting appropriate security assessments.
+This software is not recommended for production use without proper security evaluation.
+The author shall not be liable for any damages, security breaches, or other issues arising from the use of this software or its dependencies.

 ## Security Policy